Kirksten3/pagespeedhelper/README.md

 **Errors:**
 As seen above, errors are now listed in the result hash, a manual check needs to be done to see if the site had an issue with the request.
 It will also contain the reason why it failed.

+Errors will not be changed when `PagespeedHelper.parse()` is run.
+In fact it is advantageous to parse before checking for errors as then you can simply do the bulk results example above.
+Otherwise the `data` variable will still contain the classes that Google returns.

 ## Running the tests